VirtualAkseli/UniBun/Documentation/testing_document.md

 ## Current situation
 So far, the testing has been implemented to ensure the key features are working.
 Some tests are disabled.

-## Future development
-The aim of testing regarding this project is to achieve such a state, in which the user can see as ready-crunched numbers the efficiency of used algorithms and how much time was spent etc.

-Jacoco is used to easily check and ensure that the testing reaches every nook and cranny of the program.